-\paragraph{\underline{Biomedical image captioning and generation}:} Here, we aim to compare the capability of the \data{} model and the base Chameleon (Anole) modle to caption as well as generate biomedical images from different domains.
+\paragraph{\underline{Biomedical image captioning and generation}:} We compare the ability of the \data{} model and the base model to caption as well as generate biomedical images for diverse domains.
 In total, we collect $1200$ instances from the testing split of PMC-OA (400), MIMIC-CXR (400), and unseen split of Quilt-1M (400) datasets.
 In particular, half of the dataset will be used for captioning evaluation and the other half will be used for generation evaluation.
-Similar to \cite{chambon2022roentgen}, we extract the impressions (summary of the findings) from the report data and treat them as the ground-truth captions for the associated chest radiographs in the MIMIC-CXR dataset.
-In principle, this will highlight the medical report understanding and report-conditioned image generation capability of our model.
-Subsequently, we will compute the BioMedCLIPScore \cite{zhang2023biomedclip} to assess the closeness between the input image and predicted caption (and vice-versa).
+Similar to \citet{chambon2022roentgen}, we extract the summary of the findings (impressions) from the report data and treat them as the ground-truth captions for the associated chest radiographs from MIMIC-CXR.
+This will highlight the medical report understanding and report-conditioned image generation capability of our model.
+Subsequently, we compute the BioMedCLIPScore to assess the closeness between the input image (caption) and predicted caption (image).
 We present the details for model inference in Appendix \ref{app:eval_gen_templates}.

-\textbf{\underline{Biomedical Visual Chatbot}:} \llava{}-Med introduced a visual chatbot evaluation where the task of the model is to answer $193$ novel questions about $50$ unseen biomedical images.
+\textbf{\underline{Biomedical Visual Chatbot}:} We use the visual chatbot evaluation from \llava{}-Med consisting $193$ novel questions about $50$ unseen biomedical images.
 Specifically, the questions belong to two category: conversation and detailed description of the images.
 Subsequently, an LLM scores the predicted answer and the GPT-4 written reference answer out of 10 conditioned on the question, image caption and additional image context.
 Finally, we compute the average relative prediction score as the ratio of the score for predicted answer and score for the reference answer.
-In our work, we leverage GPT-4o-mini for the scoring the generated responses due to its cost-effectiveness and better capabilities than GPT-4.\footnote{\url{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/}}